 • Gutter hooks or decorating clips

-• A weatherproof extension lead.
+• An extension lead.

 Step 1: Plug in your lights at ground level and make sure everything works.

-Step 3: Use a ladder to hand your lights at height.
+Step 3: Use a ladder to hang your lights at your chosen height.
 You should make sure the ladder is on a solid, level piece of ground and that you can reach the point you wish to hang the lights without being on the top step or having to stretch above your head or stand on tip toes.
 Where possible, we recommend asking another adult to hold the ladder securely whilst you are on it.